pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 ### Configure the server

-As `pydio` user, call the `configure` command:
+Call the command `configure` as user `pydio`:

 ```sh
 sudo su - pydio
 cells configure
 ```

 If you choose `Browser install` at the first prompt, you can access the configuration wizard at `https://<YOUR PUBLIC IP>:8080` after accepting the self-signed certificate.
-(Insure the port `8080` is free and not blocked by a firewall).
+(Ensure the port `8080` is free and not blocked by a firewall).

-You can also finalise the configuration from the command line by answering the few questions.
+You can alternatively finalise the configuration from the command line by answering a few questions.

 #### Verification

-If you used the browser install, you should already be able to login as `admin` user and upload a file.
+If you used the browser install, you can login in the web browser as user `admin`

-If you have done the CLI install, first start the server:
+If you have done the CLI install, you first need to start the server:

 ```sh
 sudo su - pydio
 cells start
 ```

-And try to connect and login at `https://<YOUR PUBLIC IP>:8080`
+Connect and login at `https://<YOUR PUBLIC IP>:8080`

 **Note**:
 At this stage, we start the server in **foreground** mode.
 It is important that you **always stop** the server using the `CTRL + C` shortcut before calling the `start` command again.